Nuffield Australia 2016 Scholar

 “For any tropical indoor protected cropping system, three core features are most critical.
-Firstly, the structure itself is crucial.
+Firstly, the structure is crucial.
 It must be sturdy enough to protect crops from heat, while remaining flexible enough to withstand severe weather events.
 Secondly, the growing medium, be it soil or hydroponic, can have a major bearing on yield.
-And thirdly, irrigation methods are as important in protected cropping systems as they are in the outdoors.”
+Thirdly irrigation methods are as important as they are in the outdoors.”

 The report details how a strategically selected and designed protection structure can extend the growing season for certain crops.

 “In Culiacan, Mexico, I was able to compare four main crops (capsicum, cucumber, eggplant and tomatoes) across various housing structures.
 When I visited, the traditional growing season was winding down, and crop quality was nearly unviable in most systems except for the retractable roof system.
 Crops under the retractable roof were still performing exceedingly well.
 While it is one of the more expensive systems to install, the benefits from weather and insect protection, and an extended growing season, were compelling and provided a real return on investment.”

 Mr Pirrone’s research also took him to Japan, where he investigated the advantages and disadvantages of soil-less growing mediums.
 At the highly productive Spread Co. horticulture business, he discovered that the yield potential of soil-less growing systems was consistently higher than most traditional methods.